yingtao450/TuyaOpen/docs/en/new_platform.md

         [ ] ENABLE_PLATFORM_RSA --- support hw rsa (NEW)
         [ ] ENABLE_PLATFORM_ECC --- support hw ecc (NEW)
 ```
-- In `tuyaopen`, configure the default software features for the newly added platform based on the software feature configuration.
+- In `TuyaOpen`, configure the default software features for the newly added platform based on the software feature configuration.
 - In `configure board <your-board-name>`, configure the default hardware features for the newly added platform based on the hardware feature support.

 After completing the configuration, save the configuration [Shortcut `S`], exit [Shortcut `Q`], and the default feature configuration `default.config` will be automatically generated.